Phone-GWP-group

 There are a number of factors that affect the average cost of your packaging - an understanding of which can help you reduce costs

 Why is a specific material or board grade used?
-Why do you order 2 similar sized boxes?
+Why do you order two similarly sized boxes?
 Why does one box, which seems quite similar on the face of it to another, cost so much more?
-Why do you order so many additional items such as tape and inserts?
+Why do you order so many additional items, such as tape and inserts?

-The first is usually along the lines of “this is what we needed to accommodate our product range”.
-However, if the product range has grown over time, with new packaging introduced as you go, decisions made in isolation may be affecting your average cost of packaging.
+The first is usually long the lines of “this is what we needed to accommodate our product range”.
+However, if the product range has grown over time, with new packaging introduced as you go, decisions made in isolation may be affecting your average packaging cost.

 Answer two usually focuses on cost.
 In effect, this was the cheapest option (at the time).